-Fierce competition in the world to exploit, procure and manage certain resources is resulting in shortage, price instability, degradation of ecosystems and changes in the climate system.
+The intense global competition to exploit, procure and manage certain natural resources (fuels, minerals, metals, water, biomass, clean air, etc.) has lead to scarcity and price instability of these raw materials and also to the degradation of ecosystems and changes in the climate system.

 - extend the useful life of products;